Purasawalkam

 Purasawalkam also known as Purasaiwakkam or Purasai / Purasawakkam, is a residential shopping area in the district of Chennai in the Indian state of Tamil Nadu.

+Name

+The name is generally derived from Tamil purasai, the flame-of-the-forest tree, once associated with the locality.
+Older English renderings included Poorshewak, while Purasawalkam became the established official spelling.

+History

+In 1693 a perwanna granted Purasawalkam, Egmore and Tondiarpet to the East India Company; municipal histories record that the villages were later taken over directly in 1720 and called the “Three Old Towns”.
+A madhouse was established at Purasawalkam in 1794, one of the earliest such institutions in Madras.

 Politics

 The defunct Purasawalkam legislative assembly constituency was a part of Chennai Central (Lok Sabha constituency).